 “As a founding member of the PIF, Australia is a reliable partner for the Pacific, working to shape a peaceful, stable, and prosperous region.”

-She will also meet Manele to discuss Australia’s commitment to our economic, development, and security partnership with Solomon Islands.
+She will also meet Manele to discuss Australia’s commitment to the economic, development, and security partnership with the Solomon Islands.

-In discussions with Whipps, Wong will confirm Australia’s support for Palau in delivering a successful and impactful PIF Leaders’ meeting later this year.
+In discussions with Whipps Jr., Wong will reaffirm Australia’s support for Palau in hosting a successful and impactful PIF Leaders’ meeting later this year.

-Climate Change and Energy Minister Chris Bowen will also sign a Memorandum of Understanding on a Renewable Energy and Climate Partnership with Tonga and meet with President Whipps to discuss climate solutions and progress of the Palau-Australia Renewable Energy Partnership.
+Climate Change and Energy Minister Chris Bowen will also sign a Memorandum of Understanding on a Renewable Energy and Climate Partnership with Tonga, and meet with President Whipps Jr. to discuss climate solutions and progress of the Palau-Australia Renewable Energy Partnership.

 “We are bringing the world to the Pacific to see climate impacts and solutions through the COP process,” Bowen said.